HOSNProject/HOSN/README.md

 You successfully installed HOSN and it should be up and running, However if you need the access point you should also run a script called `INSTALL_ACCESSPOINT.sh`.
 Follow the below steps to do so:
 1. Give execute privilage to the script by running `sudo chmod +x INSTALL_ACCESSPOINT.sh`.
 2. Then run the script `sudo ./INSTALL_ACCESSPOINT.sh`.

+After the instlation the project will work as IDS only if you want it to work as IPS simple just excute the script called `IDSorIPS.sh` by following the steps:
+1. Give the script execute privileges by executing `sudo chmod +x IDSorIPS.sh`.
+2. Then execute the script by typing `sudo ./IDSorIPS.sh`.
+3. After that choose an option (1 for IDS or 2 for IPS) then press **ENTER**.

 # Team Members
 AbdulRhman Alfaifi
 [[Twitter][1] , Email: abdulrhmanalfaifi@outlook.com]